Perfectly Roasted Chicken

 - 1 tbsp extra virgin olive oil

-- Heat a medium to large stainless steel or enamel sautè pan over medium heat and add the olive oil
+- Heat a large sautè pan over medium-high heat and add the olive oil.

 - Once oil is hot, place the chicken seasoned side down in the pan and cook for 5-7 minutes to achieve a deep golden brown color.